fsfw-dresden/homepage-2.0-content/2018/funding-foss-en.md

 When registering The projects pledge themselves to regularly (say two times a year) publish a report on the use of the funds.
 Possible examples might look like this:

-    "Could afford to reduce my weekly working hours and spend more time on Project XYZ."
+- "Could afford to reduce my weekly working hours and spend more time on Project XYZ."
-    "Money was used to pay for an ad campaign (print and online).
+- "The money was used to pay for an ad campaign (print and online).
 The download numbers have tripled in that period.
 We would like to do that again."
-    "Thanks to the money we were able to integrate two employees from our usability team, each with 20% full time, to the project.
+- "Thanks to the money we were able to integrate two employees from our usability team, each with 20% full time, to the project.
 Additionally, a student assistant has updated the documentary. "
-    "We have contracted company XYZ to fix Issue 123.
-For the future we plan the same with issue 456. " "I see the money as recognition for the work done in the last year.
+- "We have contracted company XYZ to fix Issue 123.
+For the future we plan the same with issue 456. "
+- "I see the money as recognition for the work done in the last year.
 Thanks guys! "(Similar to the Bounty model, see above.)
-    "In the last quarter, issues were mainly addressed that were highly valued by donors.
+- "In the last quarter, issues were mainly addressed that were highly valued by donors.
 Details: see release notes. "(Corresponds to the reverse bounty model.)

 #### Is a separate (new) organization really needed?